flanksource/docs/mission-control/docs/guide/views/concepts/cache-control.md

   icon: material-symbols:cached
 ---

-Views implement a caching system that stores query results in dedicated database tables for fast retrieval and additional filtering.
+Views implement a caching system that stores query results in dedicated database tables for fast retrieval and extra filtering.
 You can control cache behavior through both view configuration and HTTP headers.

 ## How View Caching Works